Brand identity Β· Beauty, Dubai

 A beauty brand that needed a mark worth remembering

 YAHYAH is a beauty brand in Dubai, entering a category where most logos are interchangeable thin serifs.
-The brief was to find a mark with an idea in it, something minimal enough to sit on a foundation bottle but distinctive enough to recognise from across a store.
+The brief was to find a mark with an idea in it.
+Minimal enough to sit on a foundation bottle, distinctive enough to recognise from across a store.

 Warm Tan